MobileFirst-Platform-Developer-Center/Digital-App-Builder/installation/index.md

     4.2.0
     ```

-4. [Download](https://github.com/MobileFirst-Platform-Developer-Center/Digital-App-Builder/releases) the Digital App Builder installation file (**IBM.Digital.App.Builder.Setup.n.nn.n.exe**) or from [IBM passport advantage](https://www.ibm.com/software/passportadvantage/???).
+4. Download the .exe (**IBM.Digital.App.Builder.Setup.8.0.0.exe**) from [IBM passport advantage](https://www.ibm.com/software/passportadvantage/) or from [here](https://github.com/MobileFirst-Platform-Developer-Center/Digital-App-Builder/releases).
 5. Double click the Digital App Builder executable to install.
 A short cut is also created in the **Start > Programs** in the desktop.
-The default installation folder is `<AppData>\Local\IBMDigitalAppBuilder\app-n.nn.n`.
+The default installation folder is `<AppData>\Local\IBMDigitalAppBuilder\app-8.0.0`.
 >**Note**: When the Digital App Builder is installed for the first time, the Digital App Builder opens up the interface and performs a [Prerequisites Check](#prerequisites-check).
 In case of any error, rectify the error and restart the Digital App Builder before creating an application.

 ## Prerequisites Check